Guided days on the water

 2 People - £220

-Taster and Group Days - Please contact for a quote!
+Group Days - Please contact for a quote!

 Prices do not include fishing ticket, and equipment which can be loaned for an additional £20 (waders & clothing not included).
 Flies for the day are provided throughout however.
 Clients must themselves be in possession of a valid EA Rod Licence.
 An additional Fuel Charge may apply for long distance travel, please allow for this too for bookings not within a 150 mile round trip of Newcastle Upon Tyne, NE1.